+Common periwinkle

-Common periwinkle Vinca minor
+Vinca minor

-• I am a popular garden plant because of my fast growth, shiny evergreen leaves, and pretty purple flowers.

-- I can spread from gardens and form a dense ground cover, taking over in forests and along waterways. - I am one of the top invasive plants still sold at garden stores in BC.
+- I am a popular garden plant because of my fast growth, shiny evergreen leaves, and pretty purple flowers. - I can spread from gardens and form a dense ground cover, crowding out native plants in forests and along waterways. - I am one of the top invasive plants still sold at garden stores in BC.
+Please don't buy me!

+English ivy

-English ivy Hedera helix
+Hedera helix

-- I need little light and water and, unlike many plants, I do not go dormant and keep growing through winter. - I am commonly planted in gardens, but birds eat my berries and spread my seeds to forests and parks, where I can quickly grow and take over. - I form a dense groundcover, blocking light to native plants below.
+- I need little light and water and, unlike many plants, I do not go dormant and keep growing through winter. - I am commonly planted in gardens, but can take over by growing quickly, forming new plants from root fragments, and by being spread by birds who eat my berries and spread the seeds to new locations. - I form a dense groundcover, blocking light to native plants below.
 I can also climb and strangle trees.

+Himalayan blackberry

-Himalayan blackberry Rubus armeniacus
+Rubus armeniacus

-- I grow as large and dense as a wall, blocking animal movement. - I produce delicious berries that many types of animals eat, helping to spread my seeds. - Lincrease flooding and erosion along waterways by preventing the growth of deep-rooted shrubs.
+- I grow as large and dense as a wall, blocking animal movement. - I produce delicious berries that many types of animals eat, helping to spread my seeds. - Lincrease flooding and erosion along waterways by preventing the growth of deep-rooted native shrubs.